 It is hard to believe that she survived that period in her life, far from the sheltered waters of the Thames, although she was no stranger to cross channel voyages.
 However, I don’t think those voyages were as comfortable as life on the Thames.

 Most of her machinery is still steam powered, and the new oil burning boilers ensure that she will not suffer an embarrassing stoppage due to a lack of coal; something that is facing heritage rail operators.

 Her aft deck is taken up by the engine room skylight and even here there isn’t too much space.
-The equipment associated with her towage, consists of a twin hook assembly between the two companionway.
+The equipment associated with her towage duties consists of a twin hook assembly between the two companionways.
 I am not sure whether were larger strongbacks across her aft deck, they may have been removed at some point

 She has a triple expansion 1150hp steam plant below decks, and it was running rather slowly so we could see it in motion, however, getting any photographs was impossible as the engine room was blocked with people gazing at that beating heart of hers.

 Her modern boilers perform the same function as her original coal fired boilers, but probably much more efficiently and with much less smoke or crew required.
 I must admit I would have liked to have seen her belching smoke, but I expect that there is some strange health and safety regulation that prevents it from entering the atmosphere.